 Traceability platform

-- The 2020 Rainforest Alliance traceability platforms have been adjusted to allow for origin matching.
+- The 2020 Rainforest Alliance traceability platform has been adjusted to allow for origin matching.

-- All UTZ and Rainforest Alliance cocoa traceability is now available in MultiTrace
+- All Rainforest Alliance cocoa traceability is now available in MultiTrace.

 - Most of the cocoa volumes previously certified against the 2017 Rainforest Alliance Sustainable Agriculture Standard or the UTZ certification program will also have an associated origin with volumes.